pustotnik/zenmake/docs/buildconf-taskparams.rst

             ``export`` with ``config-results`` for that.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
-    and/or :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`
+    and/or :ref:`built-in substitutions<buildconf-substitutions-builtin>`
-    variables (in strings) to set this parameter.
+    (in strings) to set this parameter.

 .. _buildconf-taskparams-install-path: